rgilliard23/leetcode/sliding window/Container with the most water.md

 # Description
-## Given a string s, return the longest palindromicsubstring in s.
+## You are given an integer array height of length n.
+There are n vertical lines drawn such that the two endpoints of the ith line are (i, 0) and (i, height[i]).
+Find two lines that together with the x-axis form a container, such that the container contains the most water.
+Return the maximum amount of water a container can store.
 ---
-## Coding Pattern(s): DP or Expand Around Center
+## Coding Pattern(s): Sliding Window
 ## Solution Write Up:
-### The idea is to treat each character as the center of the palindrome.
-Continously expand and compare the characters on either side of the center.
-Keep track of maximum palindrome length.
-Have cases for even and odd palindromes.
+### The idea is to close inwards using the sliding window pattern.
+We only try to see if the area of the container is greater when one of the heights is greater than the max height encountered so far.
+We increment which ever height at the pointers is left. i.e left is less than right than move left forward else move right backward.
 ---
 ## Solution DP:
-### Time Complexity: O(N<sup>2</sup>)
+### Time Complexity: O(N)

 ```python
 class Solution: